Shadow Galactica: Other members

-In the manga, Galaxia revives Tuxedo Mask and the Sailor Team and forces them into her service.
+In the manga and the Crystal, Galaxia revives Tuxedo Mask and the Sailor Team and forces them into her service.
 While under her control, they battle Eternal Sailor Moon, Sailor Chibi Moon, and Sailor Chibi Chibi with evil Galactica versions of their normal attacks.
 They attack in turn and together, injuring Sailor Moon and breaking her wings before she finally destroys their bracelets.
 They are reduced to ash, but their Sailor Crystals hang in the air briefly before Galaxia reclaims them.

 In the anime, Galaxia frees Queen Nehelenia from the seal and encourages her to take her revenge by unleashing a nightmare upon the "people of the White Moon".
 It is not revealed until the final few episodes that Galaxia contracted Nehelenia into her service for the sole purpose of forcing Sailor Saturn to reawaken her Guardian powers and get a mature starseed, as at the time Hotaru was merely an infant.
 Also in the anime, Sailor Uranus and Sailor Neptune willingly join her so that they can "remain together forever", getting Shadow Galactica's bracelets.
 They make Galaxia, as well as Sailor Moon and the Starlights, believe that they are under Galaxia's control, but their act is just a ruse to get close enough to Galaxia to turn on her and attempt to take her star seed.
 However, since Galaxia no longer has her star seed, their sneak attack fails and she removes their bracelets, which kills them.
 This scene is replicated in various musicals and has the song Orleans no Sei Senshi~Uranus-Neptune no Uragiri (Holy Guardians of Orleans~Uranus and Neptune's betrayal) appear in each version.

 In the musicals, Galaxia often resurrects antagonists from past arcs to join her other servants.
 Most frequently she brings back Queen Beryl, who works with Galaxia in Eien Densetsu, its revised edition, and Shin Densetsu Kourin.
 The Amazon Trio and some of their Lemures are made members in Shin Densetsu Kourin.
 Beryl's Four Kings of Heaven are revived alongside her in Starlights—Ryuusei Densetsu and Kakyuu-Ouhi Kourin—The Second Stage Final.
 Some original characters have also been introduced in Sailor Stars and its revised edition: in addition to Sailors Pewter Fox, Titanium Kerokko, and Theta, these musicals marked the debut of Sailor Buttress (セーラーバトレス, Sērā Batoresu), who functions as Galaxia's adviser and herald, and gives orders to the other members of Shadow Galactica.
 Her uniform bears a striking resemblance to Galaxia's fully possessed form from the anime, sans wings, and retaining the golden bracelets.
-Also introduced in these musicals is MC Fly (ＭＣ・フラーイ, MC Furāi), a male servant of Galaxia that leads the Galactica Troops.
-He appeared first as the Master of Ceremonies (hence his name) for a school talent-competition, and has the ability of shapeshifting.
+Also introduced in these musicals is MC Fly (MC・フラーイ, MC Furāi), a male servant of Galaxia that leads the Galactica Troops.
+He appeared first as the master of ceremonies (hence his name) for a school talent-competition, and has the ability of shapeshifting.
 His true form is that of a fly-man, with antenna on his head and wings.
 Shiori Seki portrayed Sailor Buttress, while Ryuuji Kasahara, who later played Kyaosu, portrayed MC Fly.